Be Prepared in Case of an Overdose.

 Horizon has FREE Opiate Overdose Prevention Kits and Training Sessions to help give opiate users a small safety net while simultaneously empowering family and friends.

-Please also visit the below website to access additional resources and information about Narcan.
+Please also visit the below websites to access additional resources and information about Narcan.

 For more information or to set up an individual training by appointment please contact Sarah Just at (716) 831-2700.